Skip to main content

 • info - Very short description text about the tool

-• doi - One or more publication DOIs (str, or list of strs)
+• doi - One or more publication DOIs (can be a string or a list)

 • comment - Additional comment text for module.
 Usually user-supplied in a config.